-Australia’s notes are printed by Note Printing Australia, a wholly owned subsidiary of the Reserve Bank of Australia.
-Note Printing Australia prints polymer notes for a growing number of other countries including Bangladesh, Brunei, Chile, Indonesia, Kuwait, Malaysia, Mexico, Nepal, New Zealand, Papua New Guinea, Romania, Western Samoa, Singapore, Solomon Islands, Sri Lanka, Thailand and Vietnam.
-Many other countries are showing a strong interest in the new technology.
+Australia's banknotes are printed by Note Printing Australia, a wholly owned subsidiary of the Reserve Bank of Australia.
+Note Printing Australia prints polymer banknotes primarily for the the Reserve Bank of Australia and has some business with New Zealand, Singapore, Papua New Guinea and Brunei.

 Along with being printed on polymer, Australia's banknotes include a range of other security features designed to combat counterfeiting.
 Full details about the security features and how they can be used to authenticate our banknote are available from the Reserve Bank of Australia website.

 The $2 coin, which replaced the two dollar note in 1988, depicts an Aboriginal tribal elder set against a background of the Southern Cross and native grasstrees.